 Dyspepsia is another word for indigestion and refers to the symptom of pain or discomfort, bloating or a feeling of fullness in the upper abdomen.
 Peptic ulcer disease specifically refers to a break in the lining of the gastric or duodenal mucosa.
-Both dyspepsia and peptic ulcer disease are often thought to be due to an over-production of acid.
-In reality, both dyspepsia and peptic ulcer disease are often due to multiple factors involving but not exclusive to the production of acid, colonization of the stomach by Helicobacter pylori, medications consumed by the patient.
+Both dyspepsia and peptic ulcer disease are often thought to be due to an overproduction of acid, but in reality, both dyspepsia and peptic ulcer disease are often due to multiple factors involving but not exclusive to the production of acid, colonization of the stomach by Helicobacter pylori, medications consumed by the patient.

 - Helicobacter Pylori

-- Stress- stress due to extreme illness such as septic shock requiring intensive care management is well described as a cause of peptic ulcers, which are also known as stress ulcers.
+Stress due to extreme illness such as septic shock requiring intensive care management is well described as a cause of peptic ulcers, which are also known as stress ulcers.
 Diet has been thought to be a contributing factor to dyspepsia and peptic ulcer disease.

-The assessment and management of non-ulcer dyspepsia and peptic ulcer disease generally relies on taking a good history and physical examination of the patient and eliminating potential causes such as medications the patient is on, whilst making sure the patient does not have any red flag symptoms that warrant immediate attention.
-Most patients can be managed with a short trial of over the counter medication such as antacids for symptom relief.
-If symptoms persist, then further investigation for the detection of Helicobacter pylori or an upper gastrointestinal endoscopy may be necessary.
+The assessment and management of non-ulcer dyspepsia and peptic ulcer disease generally rely on taking a good history and physical examination of the patient and identifying potential causes such as previous medications.
+It is also important to note that the patient does not have any red flag symptoms that warrant immediate medical attention.